harmonk/jamuluswebsite/contribute/en/Style-and-Tone.md

 Jamulus is “Free and Open Source (FOSS)” (not “free software” or “open source”)

 “Channel” The audio signal as part of a mix.
-“Mute a channel”, “Maximum number of channels”, “Group channels together” (not “Mute a person” because one person might be using multiple channels).
+“Mute a channel”, “Maximum number of channels”, “Group channels together”.

-“Fader” The UI that controls a channel.
-“Each fader has a mute button”, “The person’s fader” ,“Group faders together” (not “The person’s channel” or “Mute a Fader”, not “Slider” or “Volume control”)

-“Person” A human connected to a server (may be on multiple channels).
-We might say "People on the server", or "People who have muted themselves", rather than _Musicians_ or _Channels_.
+“Fader” The UI used to control a channel.
+Not “slider” or “volume control”.
+Use when "channel" may not be appropriate, and preferebly only to refer to what a user sees on their screen.
+“Each fader has a mute button”, "leftmost fader".
+Remember: keep the user's view in mind when referring to the UI.
+For example, the visual effect of controlling a group of channels is to "make all the faders move together".
+But note that "fader" should **not** be used if "channel" would be a more accurate term.
+So, "reduce the channel volume" not "lower the fader".
+"Mute the channel" not "mute the fader".
+This is to disambiguate in cases where the UI isn't relevant, and help educate the reader in terms of the way things actually work.

+“Person” When "channel" or "fader" isn't a good term (according to the above definitions), we refer to "people" connected to a server rather than "musicians" since (in English) the latter term does not imply singers.

+"Volume" Referring to how loud a channel is.
+Not "Level", "Gain" or other terms.

 “Country/Region” Keep in mind that some areas of the world have a controversial (political) status.
 If possible, be generic and remain neutral.
 Instead of just saying country, use _Country/Region_ or _Location_.